studioespresso/craft-seo-fields/README.md

 ### 2. Templating
 To put SEO Fields on your html, just add `{% hook 'seo-fields' %}` within the `<head>` tag in your layout.

+ If you want more control over what the plugin output, you can include your own snippet instead of the templat hook.
+Have a look at the [default template](src/templates/_meta.twig) to get you started.

 ---
 Brought to you by [Studio Espresso](https://studioespresso.co)